 Our mission here at Readwise is to improve the practice of reading through technology by an order of magnitude.
 While we have some strong opinions and good ideas (we think) on how to build such a product (indeed, we've already started!), what was less obvious was:

-How do we do we fund the business?
+How do we fund the business?

 To the majority of the tech community, this is a no-brainer: simply raise venture capital!
 VC is known for loving bold, humanitarian visions, and a startup with the mission to reinvent books should be a great fit, right?
 Why not just raise a couple million dollars to boldly build the biggest and badassest e-reading experience out there?